 If you're on a low income and need help to pay for a funeral you're arranging, you may be able to get a Funeral Payment from the Social Fund.
-You might have to repay some or all of it from the estate of the person who died.
+You might have to repay some or all of it from the deceased person’s estate.

 Who is eligible?

 You may be able to get a Funeral Payment but it depends on the benefits you're getting, your relationship with the person who died and any other money, other than your personal savings, that may be available to help with the cost of the funeral.

 You may be eligible for a Funeral Payment from the Social Fund if you or your partner are getting any of the following benefits or tax credits:

 - Working Tax Credit which includes a disability or severe disability element